Classical Verification of Quantum Computations in Linear Time: Technical Overview

 However we note \eqref{eq:50ll} only holds on average.
-And the probability that $\vec{b}_0,\vec{b}_1$ appear in turn are determined by the values of $\alpha_{\vec{b}_0}$, $\alpha_{\vec{b}_1}$ themselves.
+We further note the probability that $\vec{b}_0,\vec{b}_1$ appear are in turn determined by the values of $\alpha_{\vec{b}_0}$, $\alpha_{\vec{b}_1}$ themselves.
 What's more, each of these probabilities is only exponentially small, which leads to additional obstacles in the security proof.
-(A re-normalized state of an exponentially-small state does not necessarily follow for formal version of Claim \ref{claim:2.7} since the state might not even be efficiently-preparable.)
+(A re-normalized state of an exponentially-small state does not necessarily follow the formal version of Claim \ref{claim:2.7} since the state might not even be efficiently-preparable.)
 Thus we need a careful analysis of the protocol that addresses these problems.
 Finally we could prove, the high passing probability of the $\fBNTest$ implies:

-Which could be understood as the suitable average version of \eqref{eq:50ll}.
+which could be understood as a suitable average version of \eqref{eq:50ll}.
 Then by linear algebra \eqref{eq:51ll} implies

 which completes the proof.